ctm/mb2-doc/README.md

 private messages mb2 sends are integrated into a single window, which is how I envision it working.
 Other irc clients, at least with their default configuration, split the output and it is frustrating.
-As such, the text-only web interface (not yet available) will probably be a step up for many, even though even it is just a step toward a full-blown graphical interface.
+As such, the text-only web interface will be a step up for many, even though even it is just a tiny step toward a full-blown graphical interface.

 ### No database keeping score